Ireland Exam Visa

 To obtain the Exam Visa, you have to submit your visa application online.
 In the form, you have to state what the reason for your travel to Ireland is and you need to provide details of the exam you intend to take.

-Once you have paid the visa application fee, you have to send your passport and other supporting documents for processing.
+Once you have paid the visa application fee, you have to send your passport and all other supporting documents for processing.

-What documents to include in the application?
+What documents to include in Irish Exam visa application?

 To prove your eligibility for the Exam Visa to Ireland, you have to include a number of documents in your application.
-These include:
+These may include:

 - Your valid passport